 All curricula in the SPAHP undergo constant review and refinement.
 Please check with the SPAHP Admission Office for the most up-to-date program prerequisites.

 To request information, contact:

-Admission Office School of Pharmacy and Health Professions Creighton University 2500 California Plaza Omaha, NE 68178 e-mail: phaadmis@creighton.edu Internet: spahp.creighton.edu
+Admission Office School of Pharmacy and Health Professions Creighton University 2500 California Plaza Omaha, NE 68178 Telephone: 402.280.2662